 For Immediate Release

-CHICAGO – A total of 49 books (24 fiction, 25 nonfiction) has been selected for the longlist for the 2020 Andrew Carnegie Medals for Excellence in Fiction and Nonfiction.
+CHICAGO – A total of 46 books (26 fiction, 20 nonfiction) has been selected for the longlist for the 2021 Andrew Carnegie Medals for Excellence in Fiction and Nonfiction.
 The list is now available on the awards’ website.
-The six-title shortlist—three each for the fiction and nonfiction medals—will be chosen from longlist titles and announced on November 4, 2019.
-The two medal winners will be announced by 2020 selection committee chair Donna Seaman at the Reference and User Services Association’s (RUSA) Book and Media Awards (BMAs) event at the 2020 American Library Association (ALA) Midwinter Meeting in Philadelphia, Pennsylvania, on Sunday, January 26, 5 -7 p.m.
+The six-title shortlist—three each for the fiction and nonfiction medals—will be chosen from longlist titles and announced on November 17, 2020.
+The two medal winners will be announced by 2021 selection committee chair Bill Kelly at the Reference and User Services Association’s Book and Media Awards (BMAs) event, which will take place online on Thursday, February 4, 2021, 3-4pm CST.

 The awards are funded through a grant from Carnegie Corporation of New York, and are cosponsored and administered by Booklist and RUSA.
 Booklist also sponsors the Michael L. Printz Award, Odyssey Award, and Alex Awards.
 RUSA’s CODES administers the Notable Books List, The Reading List, The Listen List and the Sophie Brody Medal.

 The first single-book awards for adult titles given by the ALA, the Andrew Carnegie Medals reflect the expert judgment and insight of library and book professionals who work closely with adult readers.
 Together, the Medals and the lists leading up to the selection of the winners serve as a guide to selecting quality reading material.